mslusarz/csv-nix-tools/README.md

 - i18n

 # TODO (low level)
+- sqlite: load /etc/passwd, /etc/group, /proc/mounts, /sys/devices, ps, netstat or any other tool output (ls)
+- tool for header ops (add/remove/change/detect types)
 - switch to deal with new lines in shell-compatible way (see what coreutils' ls does)

 ## Random ideas
 - float support?
-- importing from other tools (lspci -mm?, strace?, lsof -F, ss)?
+- importing from other tools (lspci -mm?, strace?, lsof -F, ss, dpkg, rpm)?
 - tool for encoding strings in safe for transport way (base64? just hex?)
 - loops and temporary variables in rpn?
-- built-in pipes?
+- built-in pipes? (csv "ls | grep -e size=0 | cut -f name")
 - what about unicode?
-- one multicommand binary?
+- one multicommand binary? (csv ls, csv grep, ...)
+- csv-show: column separators? header separator? number formatter? (see what csvlook from csvkit does)
+- invert naming? (ls-csv, grep-csv, etc)